objy-org/platform/README.md

 // Include SPOO (Node.js)
 const SPOO = require('spoo');

-// Initialize in the context of a client and (optionally) an app SPOO.client('myComapny').app('helloWorldApp');
+// OPTIONAL: Initialize in the context of a client and (optionally) an app SPOO.client('myComapny').app('helloWorldApp');

 // Create an object